Sealed PoE

 slotsone pathArray of per-recipient key slots (multi-recipient).

-slots_macslots path only32-byte HMAC binding the slot set to the content key.
+slots_macslots path only32-byte HMAC binding the slot set and the item's hash claim to the content key.

 passphrasethe other pathPassphrase-KDF block (passphrase-derived key).